SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 Selenium uses the JavaScript function [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to determine the size and position of elements on the page, and can use this information to locate neighboring elements.
-find the relative elements.

 Relative locator methods can take as the argument for the point of origin, either a previously located element reference, or another locator.
 In these examples we'll be using locators only, but you could swap the locator in the final method with